nuvolaris/nuvolaris-demos/sendgrid-js/README.txt

+# prerequisites

 Set your enviromnet variable SENDGRID with the API key

 SENDGRID="<put your api key>"
 FROM=<your autorized sender>
 TO=<your destitation>

+then deploy with

+wsk project deploy

+# send email using node https

 Then deploy with: